 VMware Certified Professional – Data Center Virtualization

-In Introduction to Networks (ITN), you will gain a basic understanding of the way networks operate.
-You will learn about network components and their functions, as well as how a network is structured, and the architectures used to create networks, including the internet.
+Introduction to Networks (ITN) is the first of three Certified Cisco Network Associate (CCNA) v7 courses that are aligned to the CCNA Certification Exam.
+Students gain a basic understanding of the way networks operate and will learn about network components and their functions, as well as how a network is structured, and the architectures used to create networks, including the internet.
 But ITN is about more than learning networking concepts.
 By the end of this course, you will be able to build local area networks (LANs), configure basic settings on routers and switches, and implement internet protocol (IP).
 In ITN, every concept that you learn and skill that you develop will be used in the rest of the CCNA curriculum.

-In Enterprise Networking, Security, and Automation, you will take the skills and knowledge that you learned in ITN and SWRE and apply them to wide area networks (WANs).
+Enterprise Networking, Security, and Automation (ENSA) is the third of three Certified Cisco Network Associate (CCNA) v7 courses that are aligned to the CCNA Certification Exam.
+ENSA will take the skills and knowledge that you learned in ITN and SWRE and apply them to wide area networks (WANs).
 WANs are large, complex networks that require advanced understanding of network operation and security.
 ENSA also introduces you to two game-changing areas of networking: virtualization and automation.
 By the end of this course you will be able to configure, troubleshoot, and secure enterprise network devices.
 You will be versed in application programming interfaces (APIs) and the configuration management tools that make network automation possible.

 Windows Azure is Microsoft’s application platform for the public cloud.
 Infrastructure as a Service (IaaS) offers a powerful way to take advantage of the benefits of cloud computing by allowing the provisioning of infrastructure resources such as virtual machines, networks, and storage.
 Students will learn how to access Azure and implement Active Directory Domain Services using virtual machines and networks.
 Students will develop hybrid services connecting on-premise domains with the domains they have developed in Azure.